vitalyrepin/vrepinblog/_posts/2015-07-30-IPsec-PacketLeakage.md

 # Background

-Several months ago I've been asked by [SEED4.ME VPN](https://seed4.me/) to investigate the package leakaging issue in their environment raised after delivering new VPN features for Apple devices.
+I've been asked by [SEED4.ME VPN](https://seed4.me/) to investigate the package leakaging issue in their environment raised after delivering new VPN features for Apple devices.

 We've agreed that we do want not only to solve this particular problem with Apple IPsec, but *to build a fence system which can completely eliminate any packet leaking problems in future caused by any bug, feature, misconfiguration etc.*